The Research and Evidence Behind Neuro-Optometric Rehabilitation Therapy

 If you or a loved one has sustained a brain injury or has any neurological condition that impacts vision and ability to function, a neuro-optometrist may be able to help.
 Some patients are referred to a neuro-optometrist as a last resort after seeing little to no results from other forms of therapy.

 Neuro-optometric rehabilitation therapy should be a first stop and not a last resort.
-To schedule a functional visual evaluation, call West Orange Family Eyecare today.
+To schedule a functional visual evaluation, call West Orange Family Eyecare and Old Bridge Eyecare today.

-West Orange Family Eyecare serves patients from Montclair, Livingston, Newark, Bloomfield, New Jersey as well as our surrounding communities.
+West Orange Family Eyecare and Old Bridge Eyecare serves patients from Montclair, Livingston, Newark, Bloomfield, New Jersey as well as our surrounding communities.